h-yung/decision-tree/README.md

 # decision-tree
 A simple tool to support decision making and also a proof of concept.
-Everyone will likely have different approaches to breaking up a question, but the overall idea is thinking through a frequently asked question once, and then accepting the recommendation after following a certain sequence of choices.
+Everyone will likely have different approaches to breaking up a question, but the overall idea is thinking through a frequently asked question once, and then accepting the recommendation after following a certain sequence of your own choices.

-Currently the new submission area is more of a worksheet format and not that easy to parse, although the nostalgic/analog aesthetic isn't the worst.
-Tufte would not necessarily like the loose implementation of this CSS framework.

-While rebuilding in Next.js would be fine (it will generally accumulate content that can be prerendered, and UX of "plant" page has other issues), I am moving on from this project since there are other backlogged items to build in Next.js.

 ## Live: https://the-orchard.netlify.app
 Frontend on Netlify; backend hosted on Render.